-Sadly, horse soring has been occurring for nearly 50 years.
+Sadly, horse soring has been occurring for decades.
 Congress tried to end the barbaric practice with the passing of Horse Protection Act of 1970.
 However, unethical trainers and people have found loopholes that allow them to continue the cruelty.
 The HSUS has been campaigning for horse soring to end, and the law to be reformed with penalties increased for people who mistreat horses this way.

-One year ago, USDA took steps to eliminate the loopholes and reform the act to protect horses.
-“The Prevent All Soring Tactics (PAST) Act would amend the Horse Protection Act to end the failed system of industry self-policing, ban the use of devices associated with the soring of horses in the Tennessee walking, Racking and Spotted Saddle Horses breeds, strengthen penalties and make other reforms necessary to finally end this torture.”
+The USDA has taken steps to eliminate loopholes and reform the act to protect horses.
+“The Prevent All Soring Tactics (PAST) Act would amend the Horse Protection Act to end the failed system of industry self-policing, ban the use of devices associated with the soring of horses in the Tennessee walking, Racking and Spotted Saddle Horses breeds, strengthen penalties and make other reforms necessary to finally end this torture,” said HSUS.
 The PAST Act was backed by numerous equine industry groups, veterinary organizations, celebrities and 224 representatives and senators.
-Unfortunately, the rule was not published in a timely manner, and led to it being swept up in a “broader Trump administration policy to freeze rule-making actions still in progress.”
+Unfortunately, the rule wasn’t published in a timely manner, allowing it to be swept up in a “broader Trump administration policy to freeze rule-making actions still in progress.”